k8s-platform-hub/hello-world/README.md

 This quickstart project comes with the following by default:
 1. A basic hasura project
 2. Two tables `article` and `author` with some dummy data
-3. A basic nodejs-express app which runs on the `app` subdomain.
+3. A basic nodejs-express app which runs on the `www` subdomain.

 ## Quickstart